MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-insight-cards-flow.md

     > [!div class="mx-imgBorder"]
     > ![Select action for card](media/insight-cards-select-action.png "Select action for card")

 3. From **Button type**, select an action.
-The following actions are availabe and configure the actions as required.
+The following actions are availabe.

     - [Custom action (CRM process)](#custom-action-crm-process)